-A core role of Westmeath Community Development is to promote social inclusion, encourage enterprise development and employment creation, support access to education, training and lifelong learning to specific target proups and assist community and voluntary groups to play their part in tackling disadvantage and supporting
+A core role of Westmeath Community Development is to promote social inclusion, encourage enterprise development and employment creation, support access to education, training and lifelong learning to specific target groups and assist community and voluntary groups to play their part in tackling disadvantage and supporting volunteerism.

 Westmeath Community Development implements the Social Inclusion and Community Activation Programme (SICAP) on behalf of Westmeath Local Community Development Committee and the Minister for Rural & Community Development.
-SICAP is a social inclusion programme which assists both individuals and groups through a two-pronged approach; supporting communities and supporting Individuals.
+SICAP is a social inclusion programme which assists both individuals and groups through a two-pronged approach; supporting communities and supporting individuals.
 The programme focuses largely on facilitating training, job placement and supporting local communities.

 Westmeath Community Development also implements the LEADER programme on behalf of Westmeath Local Community Development Committee and the Minister for Rural & Community Development.
 The overall aim of the programme is to improve the quality of life in rural areas and to encourage diversification of economic activity in rural areas.
-The overall allocation to County Westmeath for this programme is €7,380,205 for the period 2014-2020.

-Aside from the two core programmes above, Westmeath Community Development also deliver a range of programmes and services for people and communities in Westmeath, including TUS, RSS, Community Employment, Jobs Club, Jobs Initiative, Traveller Programme, Community Mothers, PEIL, Dormant Accounts Fund, Childcare Programmes and the Volunteer Centre.
+Aside from the two core programmes above, Westmeath Community Development also deliver a range of programmes and services for people and communities in Westmeath, including TUS, RSS, Community Employment, Jobs Initiative, Traveller Programme, Community Mothers, Childcare Programmes and the Volunteer Centre.